aws-samples/aws-network-firewall-automation-examples/AllowListGenerator/README.md

 In this example, the entire `amazon.com` is added to the TLS wildcard rule group section since 3 subdomains associated with that domain have been reached via TLS.
 (HTTP wildcard section functions the same way)

+**Note:** In the CloudWatch metrics screenshot, I requested all the domains at the same time.
+For normal traffic patterns, these points would be more scatterred around the graph at the specific time the domains were requested.

 ### DynamoDB Table

 ![DynamoDB Table Example](./images/dynamodb-table-example.png)